joshestein/CSC3022H_assignment_3/README.md

 Run ```make tests``` to run all unit tests.

+Individual tests can be found in all files with the suffix '_tests.cpp'

 ### Files

 The HuffmanNode class is responsible for representing nodes within the tree.